chaoss/wg-dei/focus-areas/project-and-community/project-burnout.md

 # Project Burnout

 Question: How is project burnout identified and managed within an open source project?

 ## Description

 Burnout is a condition of mental, emotional, and physical exhaustion resulting from chronic stress.
-The three dimensions characterising burnout are feelings of energy depletion or exhaustion, increased cynicism or psychological distance from one’s work and reduced professional efficacy (WHO, 2020).
+The three dimensions characterizing burnout are feelings of energy depletion or exhaustion, increased cynicism or psychological distance from one’s work and reduced professional efficacy (WHO, 2020).
 Project Burnout occurs when project members become overwhelmed with the amount of work expected with project participation.
 Project burnout occurs, not only with technical activities, but also activities of community management and organization.

 ## Objectives